CorrelAid/hugo-website/content/en/_index.md

     title="Data Science for Society."
     color="ca-dark-blue-text"
     img="/images/data-science-for-society.jpg"
-    href="/en/projects/dialog/"
+    href="/en/education/"
     order="order-md-0"
 >}}
     We advocate a broad dialogue about the potential and the limits of data science in civil society.
 	We demonstrate in talks, workshops and conferences how to do good with data.
+We offer education for NPOs on data strategy, data privacy, data collection and data analysis.
 {{< /feature >}}